 Job 40:7 “Gird up thy loins now like a man: I will demand of thee, and declare thou unto me.”

 And prepare to give an answer to what should be demanded of him.
 The same way of speaking is used (in Job 38:3; see notes).

 This message, like the previous message spoken from the whirlwind, was spoken to Job by God.
-The difference here, is that the reprimand this time was for Job, instead of Elihu.
-God will show Job the workings of God more fully in this.
+He will show Job the workings of God more fully in this.